consistencyIncarnate/odin-recipes/README.md

-This project is about implementing everything I've learned regarding HTML as to create a basic recipies website.
+This project is about implementing everything I've learned regarding HTML as to create a basic recipes website.